andersonopt/website/content/blog/product-release-notes-11-11-20.md

 # Fixes

-* Added additional support for additional KML/KMZ folder structures
+* Added integration support for additional KML/KMZ data folder structures
-* Fixed APN search when creating a project from a parcel ID
+* Fixed APN in 'create project' flow
 * Adjusted map zooming behavior for new projects
 * Addressed timing issues so that project tasks and lat/long coordinates should be visible when project first loads